jannine92/covid19_vax_analysis/blog_post.md

 ### What it means

 When we compare the age distribution and average age of all patients in the dataset with the patients who died, the average is higher for patients who died (difference: 24 years) and the distribution is sparser than the one that includes all patients.
 This indicates that mainly elderly people died.
+In fact, 70 % of the persons who died were 70 years old or older.
 Looking at the history of illness and current illness, the percentage of patients who died is higher for both groups.
 The majority of persons who died had known previous illnesses while the percentage of people with a current illness who died is twice as much as for all patients.
 So all of these properties could have had an influence on the death of the patients.

 There would be a lot of possibilities to go more into detail on that matter.